WRTeam-in/eSchool-SaaS-Doc/schooladmin/student-diary/student-diary.md

 ---

+## 🔧 Settings

+To configure Student Diary settings, navigate to **System Settings > Student Diary Settings** where you can:
+- Enable or disable the diary feature
+- Set notification preferences
+- Configure default categories
+- Manage diary permissions

+---

-*This feature helps build a strong school-parent communication bridge, ensuring students receive the support they need both at school and at home.*
+*This feature helps build a strong school-parent communication bridge, ensuring students receive the support they need both at school and at home.* 🏫💙